Celebrating the inspirational life of local woman Emily Hobhouse

-At 38 years old, she travelled to Virginia, USA to improve the working conditions of Cornish copper miners who had emigrated there after the slump of the 1880’s.
-Her former rectory life had ill-prepared her for this, as a 3000 male strong community with saloons and brothels was quite the eye opener I’m sure.
-But nevertheless, with her immense courage and tenacity she gradually gained the friendship and respect of this male dominated and rather rough community!
+At 38 years old, she travelled to Virginia, USA to improve the working conditions of Cornish copper miners who had emigrated there after the slump of the 1880s.
+Her former rectory life had ill-prepared her for this, and the 3,000 strong male community with saloons and brothels was quite the eye opener I’m sure.
+But nevertheless, with her immense courage and tenacity, she gradually gained the friendship and respect of this male- dominated and rather rough community.

 When she came back to England 3 years later, she was interested in being involved in the Women’s suffragette movement.
-She later became chair of the People’s Suffrage Federation which passionately protested for women being able to vote.
+She later became chair of the People’s Suffrage Federation which passionately protested for women’s right to the vote.

 Second Boer War

-She is most known and revered however for her strong-minded determination to expose the appalling conditions of Boer families, who were herded into concentration camps ran by the British during the Second Boer War in South Africa.
+Emily Hobhouse is best known and revered for her strong-minded determination to expose the appalling conditions of Boer families, who were herded into concentration camps run by the British during the Second Boer War in South Africa.